 Teaching music for Kathy is a treat.
 It is lots of fun and doesn’t feel like work.
 “I love teaching and am fortunate to work with so many wonderful students, families, and colleagues.
 I have been teaching using the Suzuki method for 30 years and hope that I can continue for another 30!”

 Nancy Modell (Piano and Every Child Can!
 Course), an Ithaca College Music graduate in applied piano and instrumental education, is a certified Suzuki piano Teacher Trainer who, in the 1980s, pioneered the Suzuki approach in Israel.
 Since 1992, Nancy inspires students to reach their potential in her Springfield studio through innovative learning opportunities, including original composition, music events and field trips.
 Her students have earned highest honors in performance and composition at local and international festivals.
 Nancy has presented her innovative approach to introduce composition to students of all levels at various teachers’ forums, including the SAA, NAfME and NJMEA.
 Under a MTNA Teacher Enrichment Grant, she studied how to employ the Taubman Approach to enhance Suzuki Piano Pedagogy.
 Nancy has trained Suzuki piano teachers in college courses, Suzuki Summer Institutes, and privately.
 She is an assistant director of the NJ Suzuki Workshop and is President of the MEA-NJ.
 Nancy relishes opportunities to share her love of music with students.

 Louise McClure, Assistant Director & Volunteer Coordinator

-Nancy Modell, Assistant Director, Piano Coordinator & ECC Coordinator
+Nancy Modell, Piano Coordinator & ECC Coordinator